klueless-project-management/project-management/509-gather-data-to-identify-business-requirements/509-assessment-part2.md

 Include your all your research information sources in the References box below using APA referencing style.
 Include at least two (2) references for each chosen server.

-Use the following table to document your answer. *(Approx. 200 words)*

 | Server Options |
 | :- |
 | **Lenovo - ThinkSystem SR665 - $6,879.41** |